miguelayalar/Thesis-project/README.md

 # Thesis-project
 Thesis project for completion of Master in Economics at Monash University

-This a reproductible version of research project component of my Masters
+This a reproducible version of my research project component as a requisit for completion of my masters degree at Monash Uni